nspcc-dev/neo-go/docs/stateroots.md

 NeoGo also supports protocol extension to include state root hashes right into header blocks.
-It's not compatible with regular Neo N3 state validation service and it's not compatible with public Neo N3 networks, but you can use it on private networks if there is a need to.
+It's not compatible with regular Neo N3 state validation service and it's not compatible with public Neo N3 networks, but you can use it on private networks if needed.

 The option is `StateRootInHeader` and it's specified in `ProtocolConfiguration` section, set it to true and run your network with it